PabloMK7/citra/CONTRIBUTING.md

 };

 /**
- * Very important function that does a lot of stuff.
+ * Very important struct that does a lot of stuff.
  * Note that the asterisks are indented by one space.
  */
 struct Position {